waggle-sensor/plugin-metsense/README.md

 This plugin works with the [BME280](https://www.bosch-sensortec.com/products/environmental-sensors/humidity-sensors-bme280/) sensor to provide basic meteorological data.

-Note: This plugin requires access to the I2C bus on the device, expects the BME280 to have address 0x76 (configurable) and can / needs to have its sea level pressure at the node's location specified.
+Note: The plugin expects the BME280 sensor to have address 0x76 (configurable) and can have its sea level pressure set based on the node's location for most accurate readings.

+Note: This plugin requires privileged access to the host system to work with the I2C bus and to detect the platform using /proc.
+This currently *only* works on the Raspberry Pi due to how the GPIO dependencies attempts to detect the platform.